 Creatine supplementation alleviates the intrinsic burden of producing creatine.
 Supplementation reduces the expected increase in homocysteine after intense exercise and may be a reason why creatine is seen as cardioprotective around the time of exercise.

 After supplementation of creatine monohydrate (loading phase, followed by 19 weeks maintenance), creatine precursors are decreased by up to 50% (loading) or 30% (maintenance), which suggests a decrease in endogenous creatine synthesis during supplementation.
 This appears to occur through creatine’s own positive feedback and suppression of the l-arginine:glycine amidinotransferase enzyme, the rate-limiting step in creatine synthesis, as levels of intermediates before this stage are typically elevated by up to 75%.

-A suppression of creatine synthesis is seen when creatine is supplemented enough to cover all vital needs (approximately 4g daily, 2g of which would have been synthesized).
-This suppression may be beneficial to health, due to inherent costs associated with creatine synthesis.
+A suppression of creatine synthesis is seen when enough creatine is supplemented to cover the vital needs (approximately 4g daily, 2g of which would have been synthesized).
+This suppression may be beneficial to health, due to the inherent costs associated with creatine synthesis.

-Creatine and creatine phosphate form a couplet in cells that sequesters phosphate groups, which are then donated to ADP to quickly reform it into the main energy molecule known as ATP; this donation is faster than any other process in a cell for replenishing energy, and higher cellular creatine levels result in more phosphate donation and subsequent energy replenishment.
+Creatine and creatine phosphate form a couplet in cells, which sequesters phosphate groups.
+These phosphate groups are then donated to ADP to regenerate ATP.
+This donation is faster than any other process in a cell for replenishing energy, and higher cellular creatine levels result in more phosphate donation and subsequent energy replenishment.